Miihir79/paint/README.md

 * Free hand drawing

 ## What do you need to get started?
 Latest version of any code editor and python.
-Then install turtle and other libraries which are used.
+Then install turtle and other libraries which are used. <br>
+Get the code from <a href="https://github.com/Miihir79/Paint-1">here</a>

 ## How to contribute?
 All contributions are welcomed, Properly describe changes made and attach supporting ScreenShots in the PR.
 For major changes first open an issue.